mediaburst/clockwork-ruby/README.md

     end

-Send multiple SMS messages with advanced options set:
+### Send multiple SMS messages with advanced options set

     messages = [
         { :to => '441234123456', :content => 'This is a test message.', :client_id => '1' },